 - within_species_diversity

-Numeric, within-species diveristy per module (typically the median across all jackknife versions of the module).
+Numeric, within-species diversity per module (typically the median across all jackknife versions of the module).

 - lwr_within_species_diversity